CenturyLinkCloud/PublicKB/Release Notes/2018/2018-05-22-cloud-platform-release-notes.md

 ##### Authentication Updates

-Cloud Application Manager now supports CenturyLink Cloud as a new authentication option.
-Existing users of CenturyLink Cloud can now use their CenturyLink Cloud credentials to log on to Cloud Application Manager if CenturyLink Cloud has been enabled as one of the authentication options by the Organization Administrator.
+Cloud Application Manager now supports Lumen Cloud as a new authentication option.
+Existing users of Lumen Cloud can now use their Lumen Cloud credentials to log on to Cloud Application Manager if Lumen Cloud has been enabled as one of the authentication options by the Organization Administrator.

-Organization Administrators can enable CenturyLink Cloud as one of the authentication options from the Settings page and need to send invites to users for them to link their CenturyLink Cloud account with Cloud Application Manager.
-There is a one-time association step that  users need to do in order to continue to use CenturyLink Cloud credentials to log on to Cloud Application Manager.
+Organization Administrators can enable Lumen Cloud as one of the authentication options from the Settings page and need to send invites to users for them to link their Lumen Cloud account with Cloud Application Manager.
+There is a one-time association step that  users need to do in order to continue to use Lumen Cloud credentials to log on to Cloud Application Manager.

 ##### Performance Updates